-A pile of feathers here; a dead lamb there: Predation is an unfortunate reality of keeping livestock on the farm.
+A pile of feathers here, a dead lamb there: Predators are an unfortunate reality of keeping livestock on the farm.
 While a predator threat is outside of your control, you can better prevent attacks on your animals if you know what is lurking in the distance and take precautions to keep them safe from those predators.
 Here’s what you should know about five common land-based predators so you can be on guard.

 Signs of Predation: Badgers are pigeon-toed, meaning their long-toenailed tracks point inward, and are more rectangular than dogs’ tracks.
-After eating their prey, badgers might bury the body parts in holes in the ground.
+After eating their prey, these predators might bury the body parts in holes in the ground.

 Protect Your Farm: Trapping or hunting are primary means of control.

-Habitat: Nationwide in a variety of habitats, including urban/suburban areas; they seek out areas of good cover, such as woodlands or shrublands, for denning and protection.
-They’re often found hunting along areas where open land and woodlands meet.
+Habitat: Nationwide in a variety of habitats, including urban/suburban areas; they seek areas of good cover, such as woodlands or shrublands, for denning and protection.
+These predators are often found hunting along areas where open land and woodlands meet.

-Electric net fencing, 5-foot wire-mesh fencing with a portion buried underground, guardian animals and frightening devices can keep coyotes away from your livestock, while trapping and hunting are removal options.
+Electric net fencing, 5-foot wire-mesh fencing with a portion buried underground, guardian animals and frightening devices can keep these predators away from your livestock, while trapping and hunting are removal options.

-Signs of Predation: Dog prints are round with the toes spread farther apart than coyotes’, and their rear legs generally track slightly to the side of their front legs.
-Dogs—especially domestic dogs—usually kill for fun rather than for food, so they’re likely to maul their prey but not actually eat it.
+Signs of Predation: Dog prints are round with the toes spread farther apart than those of coyotes, and their rear legs generally track slightly to the side of their front legs.
+Canine predators (especially domestic dogs) usually kill for fun rather than for food, so they’re likely to maul their prey but not eat it.
 A pack of dogs can do quite a bit of damage to a flock, often harassing and chasing your animals, causing stress and even running them through fences.

-Protect Your Farm: Electric net fencing and wire-mesh fencing can keep dogs from having direct contact with your animals.
+Protect Your Farm: Electric net fencing and wire-mesh fencing can keep these predators from having direct contact with your animals.
 Livestock guardian donkeys and llamas are effective against dogs, but some guardian dogs can become friendly with visiting dogs, making them less effective protectors.

-Protect Your Farm: The grizzly bear is listed as threatened under the Endangered Species Act, so it’s a protected species.
-If you think you have a grizzly bear problem, contact your state department of fish and game.
+Protect Your Farm: The grizzly bear is listed as threatened under the Endangered Species Act, so it’s protected.
+If you believe you have a grizzly bear problem, contact your state department of fish and game.
 Black bears can be fenced out with two or three strands of electric ribbon and deterred with frightening devices, but they can become desensitized to those after using for a while.
 Black bear hunting laws vary by state.
 Young livestock brought indoors at night will reduce bear visits, too.